LiorSinai/liorsinai.github.io/_posts/2024-07-27-micrograd-1-chainrules.md

 \end{bmatrix}
 $$

 To maintain the correct order, we need to use the [conjugate transpose (adjoint) of the Jacobian](https://juliadiff.org/ChainRulesCore.jl/stable/maths/propagators.html).
-So the output of $\mathcal{B}_i$ can use be written as:
+So each gradient is calculated as:

 $$
 \mathcal{B_i}(\Delta) = J_i^{\dagger} \Delta